austin-hill/percolation/README.md

 With this method (using union by size and path halving) we obtain $O(N)$ memory usage and $O(N\alpha(N))$ runtime (where $\alpha$ is the inverse Ackermann function, which can be considered essentially constant for our purposes).

 The second method has the obvious advantage of simulating the entire system, not just a single cluster, therefore we shall choose the latter as both offer comparable performance.

+### Considerations

+We choose union by size, rather than union by rank for the obvious reason of keeping track of the size of each cluster.

+Since maintaining a hash map of coordinates to their given element in the forest is relatively slow and space inefficient, we choose instead to index coordinates to a flattened vector of elements of fixed size to represent the forest.
+This offers another advantage in the following: In a typical disjoint set forest implementation, we store the value of the node, the value of the parent and the size (or rank) for each element in the forest.
+This would, for example, use 28 bytes per node if using 32 bit integers for 3D coordinates and size.
+Instead, we only store one size_t for the index of the parent node, and one 32 bit integer for the size of the cluster - the index of the current node can be calculated from its address: Thus we use only 12 bytes per node (using tight struct packing).

+Our disjoint set forest implementation requires simply implementing two functions to be used for any lattice: One function mapping coordinates to a unique index, and the other its inverse.

+Parallelising the algorithm is straightforwad - we simply slice up the domain and simulate the percolation in each slice, before merging together.

+At the end, we can simply iterate over our domain, ignoring any "small" sets below a given threshold, and find a list of clusters and their sizes.
+We can also plot these if we wish.